4d/docs/website/translated_docs/pt/API/DatastoreClass.md

 The function saves the changes to the data on the datastore that occurred during the transaction.

-You can nest several transactions (sub-transactions).
+Pode aninhar várias transações (subtransações).
 If the main transaction is cancelled, all of its sub-transactions are also cancelled, even if they were validated individually using this function.

 #### Exemplo